 If Needed, Outsource your Shipping And Fulfillment

 Thankfully, E-Commerce stores have plenty of options for outsourcing partners and tools to help you automate this process.
-The right partner, for example, should offer you a service that helps you sell across multiple channels, while offering you visibility and transparency over your inventory pool via a dashboard.
-By monitoring the interactions between your sales channels and your supply chain, this gives you real-time visibility and control over your inventory.
+The right partner, for example, should offer you a service that helps you sell across multiple channels while offering you visibility and transparency over your inventory pool via a dashboard.
+By monitoring the interactions between your sales channels and your supply chain, gives you real-time visibility and control over your inventory.